mimiyin/choreographic-interventions-s18/README.md

 ### In-class
    * Show and tell clothes.
    * Play with shadows.
-   * Play with Kinect body contours.
-   * Play with Kinect depthMap.
+   * Play with Kinect funhouse mirrors
+     * The Gumby Effect: Bending body contours.
+     * Prickly Pears: Visualizing the sensation of pins and needles.
+     * Rei Kawakubo: Bulging and pinching your insides.

 ### Assignment
    * Create a mirror that distorts or re-architects the body to move in new and unexpected ways.
    * Be clear about how you think the mirror is going to make people move.
+   * You should test your mirror thoroughly to know what it is capable of.
+But others will be first to demo it.

 ***